irisida/javalang/readme.md

 ### Course Mini projects
 - [01 - Change detection](/src/com/irisida/projects/changedetection/ChangeDetection.java) - Futile little string matching proect.
 Has no basis in reality and does not use secure or maked inputs.
 Only demonstrates some string methods.
 - [02 - Update password with retry](/src/com/irisida/projects/withretry/WithRetr.java) - Update to the first mini project above, adds in the concept of retries, max count of 3.
 If correct within 3 attempts, update mechanism proceeds, if not the programs terminates in error.
 The same fragilities and non-real world scenarions apply as in project 01.
+- [03 - Arrays challenge](/src/com/irisida/projects/arrayschallenge/ArraysChallenge.java) - The challenge was to define a fixed array size of integers, accept the integers as input from the console and total the output.
+Solution has two variants, one using a traditional iteration approach and adding the values to a total.
+The other uses the newer streams syntax and makes calls to `Arrays.streams(stream).sum()` to provide the total demonsrating an imperative and functional approach to the solution possibilities.

 ### Part One - Language and syntax examples